aarnphm/aarnphm.github.io/content/private/bentoml/OpenLLM design draft.md

 ---
-id: OpenLLM
+id: OpenLLM design draft
 tags:
   - ml
   - openllm
-description: "OpenLLM: Serve, fine-tune LLMs in production"
+description: OpenLLM: Serve, fine-tune LLMs in production
 ---

 OpenLLM is a server for running LLM models in production.
 It is built on top of [BentoML](https://bentoml.com)